MiguelAChaves/JavaScript30/02 - JS and CSS Clock/README.md

 ## Notes
 * Hand bug

-    A small problem presented by the original code is that when a second, minute or hour hand matches 0, in turns into a unexpected behavior.
+    A small problem presented by the original code is that when a second, minute or hour hand matches 0, it turns into a unexpected behavior.

     From a Youtube user (*Quetin MCKay*), said one way to fix this bug: when seconds is 0, we need to remove the transition property, otherwise set it to normal (0.5s).